Osmitrol in Viaflex

 Medical Editor: John P. Cunha, DO, FACOEP

 Osmitrol Injection (mannitol) is a diuretic used to force urine production in people with acute (sudden) kidney failure.
-It is also used to reduce swelling and pressure inside the eye or around the brain.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, runny nose, dizziness, chills, or skin rash.
+Osmitrol Injection is also used to reduce swelling and pressure inside the eye or around the brain.
+Osmitrol Injection is available in generic form.
+Common side effects of Osmitrol Injection include:

 The total dosage, concentration, and rate of administration of Osmitrol Injection is determined by the nature and severity of the condition being treated, fluid requirement, and urinary output.
 The usual adult dosage ranges from 20 to 100 g in a 24-hour period.
 Osmitrol Injection may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 Osmitrol Injection may be harmful to a fetus.
 Before receiving Osmitrol Injection, tell your doctor if you are pregnant.
 It is unknown if this drug passes into breast milk or if it could harm a nursing baby.
 Consult your doctor before breastfeeding.

 Our Osmitrol Injection (mannitol) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Easy-to-read and understand detailed drug information and pill images for the patient or caregiver from Cerner Multum.

 Osmitrol in Viaflex in Detail - Patient Information: Side Effects